What parents need to know

 STORYJUMPER lets kids create and publish their own illustrated stories.
-Whether beginning writers or seasoned pros, StoryJumper provides an outlet for kids to use their imaginations as well as learn some real writing strategy if they're ready for it.
-The simple interface lets kids illustrate one page using a drag and drop graphics system while adding their own text onto the facing page.
-When kids are finished, they can publish their story as viewable to public, private, or friends and family only on the StoryJumper site.
+Whether they're beginning writers or seasoned pros, StoryJumper provides an outlet for kids to use their imaginations as well as learn some real writing strategy if they're ready for it.
+The simple interface lets kids illustrate one page using a drag-and-drop graphics system while adding their own text on the facing page.
+When kids are finished, they can publish their story as viewable to the public, as private, or as viewable to friends and family only on the StoryJumper site.
 They also have the option of purchasing a hardcover version for $24.95.

 Is it any good?

-This creative writing site works for a wide age range; little kids will love just playing around with the graphics, and older kids can construct a more advanced story using the advice provided in the StoryStarter section of the site.
+This creative-writing site works for a wide age range; little kids will love playing around with the graphics, and older kids can construct a more advanced story using the advice provided in the StoryStarter section of the site.
 Putting together the illustrations is almost more fun than the actual writing; the graphic options are incredibly detailed and very fun to explore.
 StoryJumper also includes some nice little touches; for example, when you turn pages, it makes a papery "whoosh" sound to approximate a real book.
 Kids will also have the option to share their books with friends and family, while also searching through a publicly available library of books from other users.
-But the instructional info on StoryJumper isn't quite simple enough for younger kids.
-Parents will have to provide hands-on support to help some through the creation process, as well as if they choose to make their story into a physical copy.
+But the instructional information on StoryJumper isn't quite simple enough for younger kids.
+Parents will have to provide hands-on support to help them some through the creation process, especially if they choose to make a physical copy of their story.
 But for budding writers looking for a way to bring their ideas to life, StoryJumper is an excellent writing tool.

 Families can talk about...

 Families can talk about reading books.
-When you read books, what story elements do you notice, like character and plot?
-What qualities make the main character special?
+When you read books, which story elements do you notice, such as character and plot?
+Which qualities make the main character special?
 What changed in the story from beginning to end?

 Kids could start a series of books starring their favorite protagonist.
-What makes this character so interesting and important for the story?
+What makes this character so interesting and important to the story?